 She began her environmental activism in the fifth grade when she wrote a letter to her hometown newspaper asking people to stop polluting the local pond and stream.

-Her most recent book, Blue’s River, began to germinate the day her children learned that, due to pollution, there would be no more swimming at their local lake.
+Her book, Blue’s River, began to germinate the day her children learned that, due to pollution, there would be no more swimming at their local lake.

-In addition to numerous letters to the editor, her other published works include Allies for Justice: How Louis Redding and Collins Seitz Changed the Complexion of America’s Schools, a YA book about Delaware’s role in the Brown versus Board of Education case.
-Look for a republished version in 2021.
+In addition to numerous letters to the editor, her other published works include Finding Pop Pop – a picture book designed for anyone who has experienced the loss of a loved one; and Allies for Justice: How Louis Redding and Collins Seitz Changed the Complexion of America’s Schools, a YA book about Delaware’s role in the Brown versus Board of Education case.
 She has also published in Social Education, a magazine for social studies teachers.

 Like Andie in Blue’s River, Kathleen used to be terrified of public speaking.
 Also like Andie, she overcame her fear, and now spends a lot of time speaking in front of people.
-She also sings, plays the piano, guitar, and ukulele in Celtic Harvest, an Irish band.
+She also sings, plays the piano, guitar, and ukulele.

-Kathleen lives with her husband in Dover, Delaware, where they are empty nesters with seven goldfish.
+Kathleen lives with her husband in Dover, Delaware, where they are empty nesters with a big fluffy dog.
 Their daughter is a social worker in Washington, D.C. and their son is an actor in New York City.